-You just landed a role in a film—congratulations!
-If you’ve only ever acted on a stage, know that film sets are very different from the theater, and your first few days on set may be intimidating.
+If you’ve only ever acted on a stage, know that film sets are very different from the theater, and your first few days on a set may be intimidating.
 Between all the people, equipment, and terminology on a film set, it’s easy to get overwhelmed but if you know a few basics, you’ll already have a leg up.

-Lenses: If you hear the director of photography or director talking about lenses, they’re talking about the width of the shot.
-Some lens shoot wide angles and they have a low number.
-A higher numbered lens is for closeup work.
+If you hear the director of photography or director talking about lenses, they’re talking about the width of the shot.
+Some lenses shoot wide angles and they have a low number.
+A higher-numbered lens is for closeup work.
 The most common lenses used for shots are 14-35mm wide/medium, 50-65mm medium, and 85-135mm closeup.

 The views expressed in this article are solely that of the individual(s) providing them,

 and do not necessarily reflect the opinions of Backstage or its staff.